maplesapling/obsidian-plugin-template/README.md

 npm run dev
 ```

-- Open the `dev_vault` folder in Obsidian and activate the plugin.

 - Update info for your new plugin in `manifest.json` and `LICENSE`.

 - Rename the class in `main.ts` and start coding.

-- Erase everything in this readme.
+- Open the `dev_vault` folder in Obsidian and activate your new plugin.

+- Press Ctrl + Shift + I to bring up the Chromium debug console.
+On the console tab, "Hello world"
+  should be visible.

+- Replace this readme with info about your plugin.